8. Make source code open

 - increase transparency

-Final code will not be produced in Alpha, however you should still be thinking about how you can share what you create.
+Final code will not be produced in Alpha stage, however you should still be thinking about how you can share what you create.
 During the Alpha stage, you’ll need to:

 - show that you have considered a plan to release it under a licence that is suitable for your service